2013–14 EHF Cup: Bids for the Final 4 venue

 There were a total of seven bids submitted to the EHF for hosting the 2013–14 EHF Cup final four tournament that will take place in May 2014.
 The list of bidders consists of five clubs participating in the 2013–14 EHF Cup and two external stakeholders.
 In order to host the final four tournament a venue must fulfill a set of criteria that reflects the nature of a high-profile international club event such as the EHF Cup Finals.
 The decision who will host the tournament was decided by the EHF and its marketing arm EHF Marketing GmbH.

-On 5 December 2013 in Vienna, Austria the EHF President Jean Brihault signed an official contract with Füchse Berlin's manager Bob Henning for organization of the final four tournament, which will take place between 17–18 May 2014.
+On 5 December 2013 in Vienna, Austria the EHF President Jean Brihault signed an official contract with Füchse Berlin's manager Bob Henning for organization of the final four tournament, which will take place between 17 and 18 May 2014.
 The four games of the finals will be organized in the Max-Schmeling-Halle in the German capital Berlin.
 The German organizers expect at least 10,000 people for each day of the final weekend.